romale/scantopc/README.md

 - better error management (still in progress)

 # CHANGE LOG
+* 0.4.1
+	- Fix AgingStamp issue
 * 0.4.0
 	- Fix "not responding" issue after disconection
 	- Code reorganisation
 		All HP relative code is now placed into a separate package HPDevices.
 This package localizes the scanner, handles scan jobs and provide Scan To Computer feature.
 It's now using a DocumentBatcher interface to comunicate whith rest of the code.
+This decouples document creation from image acquisition.
 	- Fix: Small delay after job termination before handling a new job
 	- Fix: SCANTOPC / ScanEvent goroutine not ended properly
 	- Change default resolution to 300 dpi. tesseract gives better results.